TheOdinProject/curriculum/ruby_on_rails/rails_basics/deployment.md

 ### What are Hosting Providers?
 Hosting providers are like server landlords.
 They own servers and rent space on them to customers, who can then use the space to store their websites and make them accessible to anyone on the web.

-You've already had some experience using a hosting provider when you deployed projects to Github pages earlier in the curriculum.
-GitHub pages is great for hosting **static** web pages for free, but we won't be able to use it for hosting our **dynamic** Ruby on Rails apps.
+You've already had some experience using a hosting provider when you deployed projects to Github Pages earlier in the curriculum.
+GitHub Pages is great for hosting **static** web pages for free, but we won't be able to use it for hosting our **dynamic** Ruby on Rails apps.
 We're going to need something more powerful.

 #### Static vs Dynamic Sites
 Static websites consist of pre-written HTML pages.
 They are "static" because everyone who visits them will see the same content.
 To build static sites, you only need HTML, CSS and Javascript.

 Dynamic websites, on the other hand, are websites that can change content based on the user who is visiting them.
 Twitter is a good example; every Twitter user sees different content on their homepage feed based on who they follow.
 To build dynamic sites, you still need HTML, CSS and JS.
 But additionally, you need a server-side language such as Ruby and a database.

 This additional tech prohibits us from using GitHub Pages for hosting our Ruby on Rails apps.
-GitHub pages cannot run Ruby code and doesn't have database services we can use.
+GitHub Pages cannot run Ruby code and doesn't have database services we can use.

 Luckily, many hosting providers do offer everything we need.
 They range from the big and complex cloud providers like [AWS](https://aws.amazon.com/), [Google Cloud](https://cloud.google.com/) and [Microsoft Azure](https://azure.microsoft.com/) to the more beginner-friendly platform as a service (PaaS) providers like [Heroku](https://www.heroku.com/), [Railway](https://railway.app/) and [Fly.io](https://fly.io/).
 We will be focusing on and utilizing these latter providers in this lesson.